 |Face to face counselling:||Yes|

-I have slots on Tue in Baldock from 6-9pm Wed-Fri from Stotfold 3-8pm.
-I also offer walk and Talk therapy during the weekends.
-Please ask if you have a specific requirement.
+I have slots on Tue in Baldock from 6-9pm Wed-Fri from Stotfold 4-8pm.
+I also offer walk and Talk therapy during the weekends no matter what the weather.

 Types of client